 Companies can employ Multi-Factor Authentication (MFA) for logins.
 The popularly used Two-Factor Authentication (2FA) is when a One-Time-Password (OTP) is sent to the mobile device.
 This OTP with a username and password will be the criteria to allow access to any system.

 And don’t forget to secure your home wireless router as this functions as the door to the Internet.

 Assigning tasks to each employee is straightforward.
 But how do you know if they’re on the job and getting things done on time?
 How do you know if the workload management is done right?
 This is where productivity monitoring tools come in.
 Asana is one of the more popular work management applications that helps you assign tasks and keep tabs on the work progress.

 Through Asana, the tasks are organized and segregated into easier-to-understand sections.
 You get a clearer visual picture of your project on the macro and micro levels.

 Once everyone gets busy with their work, it is easy to lose track of anything else.
 Having a check-in schedule helps keep everyone in sync with one another.
 You want everyone to be in the loop to prevent anything from snowballing into big problems.

 Use powerful employee time tracking software to help you track time more efficiently to boost your team’s productivity.
 You can also track time as per task and compare it with the previous week’s performance to gauge the employee’s productivity.
 Do not forget to integrate a page speed booster to avoid slowing down the websites you use for work.

-Effective communication is essential to the success of any project, and what more in a remote team.
-As such, a remote agency has to invest time and effort into planning the best ways your team communicates virtually and the best channels to do so proactively.
+Effective communication is essential to the success of any project, and what's more in a remote team.
+As such, a remote agency has to invest time and effort into planning the best ways for your team communicate virtually and the best channels to do so proactively.

 When communicating with your team, you (as the team leader) must always set the workflows, boundaries, and expectations.
 Be clear on the key milestones, key performance indicators (KPIs), and priorities.